The Enemy of the World

 Sue: Then you’ve come to the right place!
 Ha!
 Get it?
 Hungary?
 No?
 But seriously, I can’t keep up with this.
 Where are we?
 Who are these people?
 Who’s in charge?
 Can I see the wine list?

-Griffin taunts Victoria into coming up with a recipe from memory.
+Griffin forces Victoria to rustle up a recipe from memory.

-Sue: Now it’s turned into a really surreal episode of Masterchef!
+Sue: Now it’s turned into a surreal episode of MasterChef!

-Me: Cooking doesn’t get much more incongruous than this!
+Me: Cooking doesn’t get more incongruous than this!

 Sue: What is it with the BBC and latex?
-Do the people working in wardrobe department have a fetish?
-Perhaps they bought a job lot of kinky-gear in the mid-60s and they’re trying to get their money’s worth.
-I have to say, Jamie looks, er, interesting.
+Do the people working in the wardrobe department have a fetish?
+Perhaps they bought a job-lot of kinky-gear in the mid-’60s, and now they’re trying to get their money’s worth?
+I have to say, Jamie looks, er, interesting this week.

 Sue: It’s the Lyndhurst 2000!

-Me: Ah, the glory years.
-The frozen toilets; the way we would sway violently in gale force winds; cooking in the living room; the sound of the rain as it bounced off our tin roof like nails; oh, and not having enough room to swing our cats.
-Yes, it’s all coming back to me now.
+Me: Ah, yes, the caravan years.
+The frozen toilets; the swaying violently in gale force winds; cooking in the living room; the sound of rain as it bounced off the roof like nails; and not having enough room to swing any of our cats.
+Yes, I remember it all.

 Sue: You loved every minute of it.
 Oh wait, this isn’t good.
-Oh dear.
-Well, it doesn’t get any worse than that: when the secret police smash-up all your crockery, you know they mean business.
+When the secret police smash your crockery, you know you’re in trouble.
 Giles must be bricking himself.
-You know, I’m sure if this was a James Bond film, we would have had a big car chase or a death-defying stunt at this point.
-In Doctor Who, you get some smashed plates.
+You know, I’m sure if this was a James Bond film we would have had a big car chase, or a death-defying stunt by now.
+But in Doctor Who, all we get are some smashed plates.

-Jamie and Victoria attempt to break Denes out of his, er, corridor but they fail miserably.
+Jamie and Victoria try to break Denes out of his, er, corridor, but they fail miserably.

-Sue: I’ve just realised that Victoria is wearing Jamie’s skirt so they must going out with each other.
-It has to be serious if they’ve started sharing each other’s clothes.
+Sue: I’ve just realised that Victoria is wearing Jamie’s skirt, which means they must going out with each other.
+It must be serious if they’ve started sharing each other’s clothes.

 Me: That reminds me – you’re wearing my socks.